December 1, 2020

 Unemployment rate is now 6.7%, down from a high of 13% this spring.
 But the jobs numbers are half what was expected for November.
 500,000 people lost UI benefits in November.
 The stock market continues to rise, so the wealthy become more so, which I guess is all Congress cares about at this point.

 It occurred to me today that I would normally be making holiday plans for Mom – ZooLights, Christmas dinner, Advent activities, parties at Foss Home.
-She won’t do any of those things this year, and by association, neither will I… and a crying jag commences.
-My general dislike for the holidays takes an unexpected turn as I pivot from doing “All The Things” to “None of the Things.”
+She won’t do any of those things this year, and by association, neither will I. My general dislike for the holidays takes an unexpected turn as I pivot from doing “All The Things” to “None of the Things.”
 No shopping for trinkets to give her on my weekly visits, no buying new decor for her room.
-No Nothing :(
+No Nothing.

 December 5, 2020